 - Place the prepared chicken burgers onto the heated grill or pan and cook for 5 minutes.

 - Remove the burgers from the grill and brush with the reserved barbecue sauce on both sides.
+This will really finish the burgers off with incredible flavor.

-- Tent the burgers with foil and allow the burgers to rest for 10 minutes, which will allow the temperature to come to 165 degrees and the juices to evenly distribute through the chicken, keeping the burgers moist.
+- Tent the burgers with foil and allow the burgers to rest for 10 minutes, which will allow the temperature to come to 165 degrees F and the juices to evenly distribute through the chicken, keeping the burgers moist.

 - Serve the chicken burgers with creamy coleslaw and additional barbecue sauce on a bun of your choice.